smadan755/FH11_RFML/README.md

 ## License

 This README and repository are provided as-is for demo/learning purposes.
 Check toolbox/license constraints for MATLAB code if you plan to reuse in other projects.

+## Attribution

+**Software Receiver Design (SRD) Code**

+The `tools/SRD/` directory contains MATLAB code examples from the book "Software Receiver Design" by C. Richard Johnson, Jr. and William A. Sethares.
+These files are used for educational purposes as reference implementations for signal processing and receiver design concepts.

+- Book: "Software Receiver Design: Build Your Own Digital Communication System in Five Easy Steps"
+- Authors: C. Richard Johnson, Jr. and William A. Sethares
+- Original code repository: [https://github.com/various implementations]
+- Used under educational/research purposes

+If you use this code in your own projects, please cite the original authors and their work appropriately.